-We have a service every Wednesday morning (with the exception of the week after Easter and Christmas).
+We have a service every Wednesday morning at 10:00am (with the exception of the week after Easter and Christmas).
 The service alternates between Holy Communion and Morning Prayer, and details can be found in our calendar.

 This service is open to all, and often includes a short sermon or discussion about the bible readings used that day.
 All are welcome to attend.
 The service is also a social time, where the congregation join together for coffee afterwards.